gabriel-ribeiro-data/Vigenere-Cipher-Python/README.md

 # Implementation of the Vigenère cipher in Python
 ----

-### This repository contains the development of a Python-based implementation of the Vigenère cipher, created during my undergraduate studies in Computer Science.
+### This repository contains the development of a Python-based implementation of the Vigenère cipher, created during my Bachelor's studies in Computer Science.
 Please note that the language of the implementation is in the authors' native language (Brazilian Portuguese).
 ----

 ## Introduction